Commonwealth legal financial assistance

 - Australian Crime Commission Act 2002, section 27:

 The Attorney-General may help a person summoned to give evidence before the Australian Crime Commission.
-The Attorney-General may also help a person challenging a decision made under this Act before the Federal Court or Federal Magistrates Court.
+The Attorney-General may also help a person challenging a decision made under this Act before the Federal Court or Federal Circuit Court.

 - Australian Human Rights Commission Act 1986, section 46PU: